chrisgrieser/shimmering-obsidian/README.md

 	- Enter Dual Mode (Edit + Preview)
 	- Create a new note
 	- Open various folders in `.obsidian`
-	- Open the Obsidian settings
+	- Open the Obsidian settings and Plugin Configurations
 - [CSS-related features](https://github.com/chrisgrieser/shimmering-obsidian#css-related-features)
 	- Toggle a CSS Snippet
-	- One-Click-Convert a font file to base64-CSS
+	- Search & Preview Community Themes
 	- Open your current theme CSS file
-	- Search & Preview Community Themes
 	- Access your themes and snippets via Alfred
+	- base64-encode a font file with one click
 	- Quickly create a new CSS snippet from clipboard content
 	- Display a list of Obsidian's default variables
 - [Requirements & Installation](https://github.com/chrisgrieser/shimmering-obsidian#requirements--installation)